modeling simple, decent human behavior

 So yes, Mr. Emerson, nature doesn’t judge me, or any of us.
 Nor does music, art or dance.
 Not even God judges us.

 But people?
 Well, what can I say?
 We’re deeply flawed.
-And then pretend we’re perfect.
+We judge.
+And then we pretend like we’re not judgemental.
+And we imply we’re perfect.

 Which reminds me.
 I need to add in a bit more forest bathing.